cmarmstrong/wunderscraper/cran-comments.md

 guarantee that the usage limits will not be exceeded at any given point in time.
 If that happens, then users may find that the examples do not work.
-In such an event, however, 'wunderscraper' will print a helpful message and encourage users to sign up for a free API key that they may use for running the examples.
+In such an event, however, 'wunderscraper' will print a helpful message and encourage users to sign up for a free API key that they may use for running the examples and operating wunderscraper.